Morning, Wednesday, 15th January 2025

 This conference focuses on next steps for the education sector in Northern Ireland.

-It will bring together stakeholders with policymakers to discuss key priorities following the publication of The Independent Review of Education in Northern Ireland, outlining key recommendations to tackle educational inequalities, widen educational pathways and bolster the teaching workforce.
+It will bring together stakeholders and policymakers to discuss key priorities following the publication of the Independent Review of Education in Northern Ireland, which outlined key recommendations to tackle educational inequalities, widen educational pathways and bolster the teaching workforce.
+We are pleased to be able to include a keynote session with the review’s chair, Dr Keir Bloomer.

 Delegates will also look at priorities for the teaching workforce and the potential to develop a workforce strategy, with discussion on teacher training and retention, options for a review of the Jordanstown Agreement and improving working conditions, measures for continuous professional development, and next steps for the establishment of an Education Workforce Council.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
+As well as key stakeholders, those due to attend include officials from DoE; DfE, UK; DfE; DoF; DfC; DAERA; DoH; NIAO; and the Welsh Government.